Pancreatic Cancer in Nevada

 - Pancreatic Screening

-Unfortunately, one reason for the often-poor outlook for people with pancreatic cancer is that very few of these cancers are found early.
+Unfortunately, one reason for the often-poor outlook for patients is that very few of these cancers are found early.
 The pancreas is located deep inside the body and can’t be seen or felt by physicians during routine exams.
 Right now, there are no blood tests to find early cancers of the pancreas.
-Doctors are looking to see if something called endoscopic ultrasound can be useful in screening people with a high risk of pancreatic cancer.
+Doctors are looking to see if something called endoscopic ultrasound can be useful in screening people with high risk.

-Treatment options for pancreatic cancer patients often include surgery, radiation therapy, chemotherapy, or targeted therapy.
+Treatment options for patients often include surgery, radiation therapy, chemotherapy, or targeted therapy.
 One form of radiation therapy, the most powerful advancement in cancer treatment ever available in Southern Nevada, is CyberKnife® Radiosurgery.
-The technology is exclusive to Comprehensive and offers patients with a painless, non-invasive treatment alternative that uses computer-operated robotics and image guidance technology to treat hard-to-reach tumors like those found in pancreatic cancer.
+The technology is exclusive to Comprehensive and offers patients with a painless, non-invasive treatment alternative that uses computer-operated robotics and image guidance technology to treat hard-to-reach tumors.

-In addition, clinical trials are regularly conducted to identify new or expanded cancer therapies to improve treatment outcomes for pancreatic cancer.
+In addition, clinical trials are regularly conducted to identify new or expanded cancer therapies to improve treatment outcomes.
 Through participation in clinical trials, patients can help physicians identify new and promising therapies, while expanding their own treatment options.
 For more information about our research efforts, click here.